Types of Decisions, Skills, and the Six Cs

 Problem solving

-The handout describes problem solving as a four-phase process:
+Problem solving is a four-phase process:

 - Input phase.
 The problem is identified and understood or examined.